 Submission of multi- and inter-disciplinary research is encouraged as well as practitioner-led research.

-For further information, including details on how to submit your manuscript please click here.
+Visit Climate Risk Management: Call for Papers for further information, including details on how to submit your manuscript.

 News & Events